cah-andrewfitzgerald/java-driver/manual/query_builder/relation/README.md

 // SELECT * FROM sensor_data WHERE id=?
 AND date>?
 ```

-Finally, there are fluent shortcuts to create and add the selector in a single call.
+Finally, there are fluent shortcuts to create and add the relation in a single call.
 This is
 probably the most readable if you're building the query statically:

 ```java